vyhoangquocnguyen/zoom_clone/README.md

 # Zoom Clone

-This project is a Zoom clone built using [React](https://reactjs.org/) for the frontend and [Node.js](https://nodejs.org/) for the backend.
+This project is a Zoom clone developed using [Next.js](https://nextjs.org/) for both frontend and backend functionalities.
 It allows users to create and join video conferences with multiple participants, similar to the popular video conferencing application Zoom.

 ## Features

 - **User Authentication:** Users can sign up, log in, and log out using their email address and password.
 - **Create and Join Meetings:** Users can create new meetings and share the meeting link with other participants.
 They can also join existing meetings using a meeting link.
 - **Video Conferencing:** The application provides real-time video conferencing with support for multiple participants.
 Users can see and hear each other during the meeting.
-- **Chat:** Users can communicate with other participants using text chat during the meeting.
 - **Screen Sharing:** Participants can share their screens with others during the meeting.
 - **Recording:** The application supports recording of meetings for later playback.